jimasp/behave-vsc/README.md

 ### Q&A
 - Why am I not seeing any exceptions while debugging?
 Do you have the appropriate breakpoint settings in vs code, e.g. do you have
 "Raised Exceptions" etc. turned off?
 - How do I clear test results?
 This isn't that obvious in vscode atm.
-You have to click the ellipsis "..." at the top of the test window and pick
+You have to click the ellipsis "..." at the top of the test panel and then click
 "Clear all results".

 ---